-Figure 4.
-The surgical care records report.
+Figure 5.
+The surgical care records report

-D. Reference Function
+3.4 Reference Function

 All the medical records of patients shall serve as research references provided without security concerns.
 In addition, through the related medical records, important information such as the current medical situation or epidemic trend can be understood.
 In a complete surgical process, many images and report records can be made available to future intern doctors for learning and other reference purposes, such as updates and breakthroughs in surgical methods, whether or not the patient's days of hospitalization are reduced, and whether there is a significant reduction in complications compared to past years, or which departments have higher clinic rates based on the individual observations of the department to determine the epidemic trend of a particular year, and other statistics can be completely analyzed through the surgery information system.
-As shown in figure 5, the patient was diagnosed with urethral stricture by the physician before the surgery, but after the surgery the disease was found to be cystitis.
+As shown in figure 6, the patient was diagnosed with urethral stricture by the physician before the surgery, but after the surgery the disease was found to be cystitis.
 Hence, this medical history possessed a high referential value and shall be provided to future intern physicians for more in-depth clinical medical research.
 In terms of the reference function of the clinically provided image records and pathological and anatomical diagnosis, Specimen Picture Import provided the surgeons with relevant handling pictures and pathological tissue collections during surgeries.
 Through the touch screen, the sites of the collections and surgical site contents were sketched.
-As shown in figure 6, the surgery specimen images were photographed.
-For example, the photograph of the lipoma specimens were converted into the Digital Imaging and
+As shown in figure 7, the surgery specimen images were photographed.
+For example, the photograph of the lipoma specimens was converted into the Digital Imaging and Communications in Medicine (DICOM) format and uploaded into the hospital's Picture Archiving and Communication Systems (PACS).
+The physicians in the pathological examination division then had access to the surgeons' relevant information in pictures and text through the Laboratory Information System (LIS) which served as a reference for clinical consultation.
+As for the design of the database system, the specimens and surgery photographs uploaded to the PACS system are filed in patients' account and served as a reference for clinical physicians' academic research, verification, and teaching.